 The coconut palms for Dr Antonio Martins grow in the tropics.
 More specifically, 1,000 kilometres either side of the equator.
 This is because in order to be happy they always like it to be consistently warm and humid.
 To be even more specific, the mothers of our coconuts grow in Brazil, Sri Lanka and in the Philippines.
-For over nineteen years we have spoken to many small farmers and local cooperatives and established long-term contracts.
+For over 22 years we have spoken to many small farmers and local cooperatives and established long-term contracts.
 Many even with just a handshake, because trust is our greatest asset.
 We know that we can trust our suppliers, and our suppliers know that they can trust Dr Antonio Martins.

 Together we have certified the plantations as organic and we continue to work on ensuring that more and more plantations are managed sustainably, so that we can harvest valuable organic coconut juice.